denialpan/DoABarrelWall/README.md

 - [**Lacertosus**](https://twitter.com/LacertosusDeus) for his many open source projects on github that made me understand how UIViews worked.

 While these people below didn't directly involve themselves with the physical aspects of the tweak, I still credit them here because they decided to take time out of their day to help me, and that is already more than enough, so I equally just as appreciate them as much as the people above.
-- **Woodfairy** and **Lightmann** for helping me troubleshoot for a dumb issue that I caused myself and ending up teaching me the basics of CLI.
+- [**Woodfairy**](https://twitter.com/woodfairyd) and **Lightmann** for helping me troubleshoot for a dumb issue that I caused myself and ending up teaching me the basics of CLI.
 I can definitely see the importance behind being able to navigate through that quickly, so thank you so much.
-- **Arya_06** for helping when I literally didn't know what I was looking at and explaining the obj-c syntax for me, therefore making things clearer overall for me.
+- [**Arya_06**](https://twitter.com/arya_1106) for helping when I literally didn't know what I was looking at and explaining the obj-c syntax for me, therefore making things clearer overall for me.
 Thank you for saving me so much time by helping me here, I definitely appreciate it.
-- **Luki** for also helping me with the basics of how preferences work.
+- [**Luki120**](https://twitter.com/Lukii120) for also helping me with the basics of how preferences work.
 However, more importantly, he was the silent motivation for me that tweak development is possible from a complete beginner like me.
 He had the same resources and help available as me and was able to create his own amazing work, so he was a big reason for me not to give up.
-- **WilsontheWolf** for randomly installing the first deb I ever made.
+- [**WilsontheWolf**](https://github.com/WilsontheWolf) for randomly installing the first deb I ever made.
 That felt really good, even though I know it didn't do anything, but seeing other people use my work made me want to continue and improve on my idea.
-- **Thomz** for the tweak name lol, literally the best name possible.

 And then this legend, because without his videos overall, I would have immediately abandoned my idea since the beginning.
-- **Zane Helton** for his amazing tweak development tutorial series, even though it's slightly outdated, but it was enough encouragement for even for a dummy like me to give tweak development a try.
+- [**Zane Helton**](https://www.youtube.com/watch?v=uNXd4KLLjhk&list=PLFWEDfSyl7h_K8Ew4rwTzlUPgWU7nKYri) for his amazing tweak development tutorial series, even though it's slightly outdated, but it was enough encouragement for even for a dummy like me to give tweak development a try.

 [Free Release] DoABarrelWall, change lockscreen and homescreen wallpapers with an "unlimited" set amount of images when unlocking device.